uo-datasci-specialization/c3-fp-2022/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "05-16" >}}
-  {{< description "Shiny 1 & 2" "We will start by introducing the very basics of shiny - the user interface (UI) and the server.
+  {{< description "Shiny 1 & 2" "Please clone [the course repo of example apps](https://github.com/datalorax/shiny-app-examples) before class.We will start by introducing the very basics of shiny - the user interface (UI) and the server.
 We will work together to create a basic shiny application, modifying the default template to use ggplot2.
 Shiny dashboards and different layout options will also be discussed." >}}
   {{< wrap >}}
-{{< slides "" >}}
+{{< slides "w8" >}}
 {{< /wrap >}}
   {{< wrap >}}
 {{< assigned "assignments/#peer-review" "PR" >}}